MacKuba

 All users on the platform can “subscribe” to one or more of these services and configure how they want these labels to affect their experience: for any label type, they can choose if the user/post marked with such label should be hidden from their view, just marked with a label, or if this kind of label should be ignored.
 (A labeller doesn’t have the full power of a built-in platform moderation in that it can’t just ban someone from the site and delete their account – but they can make someone effectively disappear for those users who trust and agree with the given service.)

-Labellers are usually specialized in some area: they could be protecting their users from things such as racism, antisemitism, or homophobia; they could be automatically detecting some unwanted behaviors like following a huge number of people quickly; marking some specific types of accounts like new accounts without an avatar, or accounts from a different network; fighting disinformation or political extremism; or they could be serving a community using a specific language or from a specific country.
+Labellers will usually be specialized in some area: they could be protecting their users from things such as racism, antisemitism, or homophobia; they could be automatically detecting some unwanted behaviors like following a huge number of people quickly; marking some specific types of accounts like new accounts without an avatar, or accounts from a different network; fighting disinformation or political extremism; or they could be serving a community using a specific language or from a specific country.

-A simple labeller can be run by one person, but the bigger ones are managed by a whole group of people that collaborate on processing the reports.
+A simple labeller can be run by one person, but bigger ones can be managed by a whole group of people that collaborate on processing the reports.
 This system allows different communities to handle moderation in their own way independently, to make their members feel safer and have a better experience in the aspects that are important for them.
 And most importantly, different communities could often have somewhat conflicting or even completely opposing views on some things – and Bluesky as a company doesn’t have to try to satisfy everyone (which is impossible) or always pick a side.
 They also don’t necessarily have to specialize in every country, language and culture on Earth.
 Of course they reserve the right to take down some accounts completely, because some things and some people have to removed from the platform for everyone (e.g. things that are just illegal), but in less serious or less clear cases, they can just use labels or defer to other labellers (the Bluesky built-in moderation is now “just” another labeller among many others, using the same API, and with only some special powers).

 You can read more on this topic in the guide titled “Bluesky Crash Course: Labelers” written by Kairi, who used to run one of the most popular labellers called Aegis (now defunct).